I have been a mother for 12 years now.

 10. Give yourself PERMISSION - Every mother needs time alone.
 To breathe, to refresh and rejuvenate.
 The sooner you give yourself permission to have this time, the happier you will be.
 We often spend all of our time placing the needs of our family above our own and feel very guilty whenever we take a small amount of time for ourselves.
 Taking time out does not mean you do not care about your family.
 Taking time out shows your children that you care about yourself and your needs too.
 This precious time out is greatly needed and essential for emotional stability and a fresh outlook on motherhood.

-I hope that these tips help you in a small way on your motherhood journey and I really appreciate you taking the time to read them.
+I hope that these tips help you in some small way on your motherhood journey and I really appreciate you taking the time to read them.